stevetodman/chd/chd-qbank/README.md

    npm run seed:invite
    ```

+   The script stores the active invite code and expiry in Supabase—keep these values out of the Vite (`VITE_*`) environment.

 The seed utilities read from `data/templates/` and enforce idempotency, so re-running them updates existing rows safely.

 ## Available scripts